 Exposed Beams and Mantels

-In the same way, if your property has wooden mantels or exposed ceiling beams, removing or painting over them might not be the best idea.
-Because of the warm beauty of natural wood features, many homeowners and renters prefer this aesthetic.
-Refinish a wooden mantel or leave your rustic wood beams as-is, lending a charming farmhouse feel that will distinguish your rental.
+Likewise, if your property has wooden mantels or exposed ceiling beams, reconsider before removing or painting over them.
+Natural wood features continue to be massively popular with homeowners and renters and add a warm beauty and charm to any room.
+Refinish a wooden mantel or leave your rustic wood beams in its present state, offering a charming farmhouse feel that will easily distinguish your rental.

 Millwork, Arches, and Pocket Doors

-Older homes, especially those built before the turn of the twentieth century, often have unique design features like distinctive crown molding, arched doorways, pocket doors, and even medallions and other trim on the ceilings and walls.
-Despite these features not being hip with modern architecture, they have their own style to them!
-But, lo and behold, these unique details are on their way back to being trendy and in-demand, which means that your rental property’s appeal will gain momentum.
+Older homes, notably those made before the turn of the twentieth century, usually have unique design features, for example distinctive crown molding, arched doorways, pocket doors, and even medallions and other trim on the ceilings and walls.
+Though people may think such features may not seem to have a place in modern architecture, think again!
+Such unique details are trendy and in demand again, which will only add to your rental property’s appeal.

 Stained Glass